ronnyerrmann/rainfall/README.md

 ### Add your own areas
 This can be done either by creating a file `subareas.csv` in the script folder, with comma-separated values for
 1. (`int`) x-Pixel position in the original file in `image_data`, starting from 0.
 In the future, that should be derived from lat/lon but for now I used Irfanview to see the pixel position during a click (which is already 0 based).
-To know which pixel, I looked for rain reaching the position on the metoffice website
+To know which pixel, I looked for rain reaching the position on the metoffice website.
 2. (`int`) y-Pixel position in the original file in `image_data`.
 3. longitude
 4. latitude